 Tier 2- Targeted: This takes the form of more specific, additional and time-limited interventions provided for some children who need help to accelerate their progress to enable them to work at or above age-related expectations.
 Tier 2 interventions are often targeted at a group of pupils with similar needs.
-It takes the form of a graduated four part approach of d) reviewing the impact on your child's progress towards individual learning outcomes.
+It takes the form of a graduated four part approach of

+- a) Assessing your child's needs - b) Planning the most effective and appropriate intervention - c) Providing this intervention and - d) Reviewing the impact on your child's progress towards individual learning outcomes.
 Specific targeted one-to-one or small group interventions may be run outside the classroom.
-Tier 3 - Specialist: This is targeted provision for a minority of children where it is necessary to provide highly tailored interventions to accelerate progress or enable children to achieve their potential.
-This specialist advice may include regular long term support from a specialist professional outside the school in order to plan for the best possible learning outcomes for your child.
-The school may need to prioritise referrals to these services.
-However, for a very small number of pupils access to these specialists may be through an Educational Health Care Plan (EHCP).

-- a) assessing your child's needs,

-- b) planning the most effective and appropriate intervention,

-- c) providing this intervention and